 So, in the midst of all this commitment, who shepherds the shepherds?

 This is where the “one anothers” come in.
-Though shepherds bear responsibility for the flock, they’re not above the flock.
-They are part of it.
+Though shepherds bear responsibility for the flock, they’re also part of the flock.
 There’s no privileged class among God’s people.
-Rather, we share the privilege of loving one another.
+Rather, we’re all privileged to share in loving one another.
 Submitting to one another.
 Comforting one another.
 Serving one another.
 Praying for one another.
 And so on.
 (For more, see below.)

 A healthy gathering of Christ’s followers will invest in one another so that everyone gains strength and receives blessing (Ephesians 4:11-16).
-Another example of God’s love and wisdom — we relate to each other in ways that benefit everyone.
+Another example of God’s love and wisdom — He designed us to relate to one another in ways that benefit everyone.

 Here are additional “one anothers.”
 For more, or to review the biblical passages behind each one, simply Google “the one anothers of the Bible.”